zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 [0, true, String].to_param # => "0/true/String"
 ```

-Notably, the Rails routing system calls `to_param` on models to get a value for the `:id` placeholder. `ActiveRecord::Base#to_param` returns the `id` of a model, but you can redefine that method in your models.
+Notably, the Zoisite routing system calls `to_param` on models to get a value for the `:id` placeholder. `ActiveRecord::Base#to_param` returns the `id` of a model, but you can redefine that method in your models.
 For example, given

 ```ruby
 class User